SDVOSB Certification Guide: Requirements and Strategy for Veterans

 • Success in state contracting does not guarantee federal approval

-• CMMC requirements are creating unprecedented demand for cybersecurity-capable SDVOSBs in defense contracting.
+CMMC requirements: Cybersecurity Maturity Model Certification requirements are creating unprecedented demand for cybersecurity-capable SDVOSBs in defense contracting.

-• Agency-specific trends: VA leads in SDVOSB awards, followed by DoD; civilian agencies remain inconsistent.
+Agency-specific trends: VA leads in SDVOSB awards, followed by DoD.
+Civilian agencies remain inconsistent in meeting goals.

 What's Next?

 Approach SDVOSB certification as part of a three-year contracting strategy.
 Use the application period to build relationships, attend industry days, and develop capabilities.
-Don’t wait for approval to start building your pipeline.
+The dramatically faster processing times mean you can move from application to certified status much quicker than in previous years, so there's no better time to get started.

 Get Help with Your SDVOSB Certification